astyles10/GameBloat/README.md

 * Update use of CPU tick counting, should be internal to CPU only

 Clean up code:

-* Change #define to enums, currently mix of both littered in code
 * Set uniform casing throughout code (camel case with upper case FunctionNames, lowercase variableNames)
 * Update function declarations to have only data type